jayanthkoushik/shplot-old/docs/shplot.profiles.builtin.md

 Scale profile for presentations.

-Sizes are based on a 48px font size, and will be scaled based on dpi.
+Sizes are based on 48px font size, and will be scaled based on dpi.

 * **Parameters**